-Various key stakeholders are being contacted and will continue to be contacted as part of the public participation process, including:
+Various key stakeholders were contacted and will continue to be contacted as part of the public participation process, including:

-- National, provincial and local government departments; - Ward councillors; - Agricultural unions; - Local, District and Provincial Authorities;
+- National, provincial and local government departments;

+- Ward councillors;

+- Agricultural unions;

+- Local, District and Provincial Authorities;

 - Tribal Authorities;

 - Department of Agriculture;

 - Land owners affected by project as well as neighbouring landowners;

 - Department of Minerals and Energy (DME);

 - Department of Water Affairs and Forestry (DWAF);

 - Land Claims Commission;

 - Community based organisations (CBOs, development bodies, etc);

 - South African National Parks (SANParks);

 - Other NGO's (such as WESSA (Wildlife and Environmental Society of South Africa), Earthlife Africa, Groundworks, etc);

 - Mining companies; and

 - Local businesses.

-Identification of I&APs is being undertaken, and will continue to be undertaken, through existing contacts and databases, responses to newspaper advertisements, public meetings, networking and a proactive process to identify key I&APs within the nominated study area.
+Identification of I&APs was undertaken, through existing contacts and databases, responses to newspaper advertisements, public meetings, networking and a proactive process to identify key I&APs within the nominated study area.

-The process envisaged to identify possibly affected landowners will be as follows:
+The process used to identify possibly affected landowners was as follows: